Prof.dr.ir. N. (Nitesh) Bharosa

 - Bharosa, N. (2020).
 De opkomst van GovTech.
 I-Bestuur Magazine.
 Nitesh has a bi-monthly column in the I-Bestuur Magazine, the most widely read journal on digital government.

-Nitesh is a member of the Supervisory Board of the ECHO Foundation, a non-profit organization specialising in diversity policy in Higher Education. https://echo-net.nl/en
+Nitesh is a member of the Supervisory Board of the ECHO Foundation, a non-profit organization specialising in diversity policy in Higher Education.
+This is an unpaid position. https://echo-net.nl/en

 Faculty of Technology, Policy and Management